Large college lecture hall

 Working at your own pace

-If you are the type of student who does not like to rush in your learning process, a part-time MBA program could be an excellent option for you.
 Taking one or two classes at a time can allow students to pace themselves and take the time to learn the concepts being taught in their course.
 This is a great consideration for those who work full-time or have familial responsibilities to tend to every day.

 Better chances of being admitted to prestigious business schools

 Part-time MBA programs are statistically less competitive than full-time MBA programs.
-Even if you wish to switch into a full-time program later, applying and beginning as a part-time MBA student allows for a much better chance of acceptance.
+Even if you wish to switch to a full-time program later, applying and beginning as a part-time MBA student allows for a much better chance of acceptance.

 Flexibility